 - Your chiropractic license includes a direct access provision, therefore you can treat customers without referral by another licensed provider.

 - Within three days of your initial assessment of a customer requesting work injury related treatment, you need to forward a Chiropractor’s Initial Report (CHI) form detailing your initial findings to initiate the WCB negative-response system that confirms funding of chiropractic care.
 Reoccurrences require WCB’s authorization to treat – See Standards of Care.

 - When an injury claim has been disallowed or benefits terminated, you will be notified that the WCB cannot pay for further assessment or treatment.

 - You will be paid for the intake assessment, the initial report and any treatment given up to the date of notification of non-coverage.
 The WCB will also pay reporting fees to date of notice.

-- Until WCB advises of non-coverage, Medical Services Plan, other insurers, and/or the worker shall not be billed for any treatment or portion of treatment.
+- Until WCB advises of non-coverage, Medical Services Branch, other insurers, and/or the worker shall not be billed for any treatment or portion of treatment.